u1i/NUSMoney-1/README.md

 ![](./logo.PNG)
 # NUS Money Application
 ## The NUS Money Application front end is developed in HTML/CSS/JS and uploaded from VSCode to the GitHub Depository.
-Back end is excluded from Demo.
+## Back end is built in Javascipt using NodeJS.

 * **Purpose**
    * NUS Money provides parents with a children expense tracking service through a mobile application platform.